MatrixManAtYrService/Righting/sandbox/OwningAPieceOfTheMonolith.md

 Adding two special-case deploys turned out to be more of a burden than we we realized.
 The compromise was to have the same artifact deployed to both the web and batch infrastructure, and then to add endpoints which would allow my team to toggle the mode after the fact.

-Another organizational challenge can be seen in the load balancer trickery I described in the previous chapter--where we directed real traffic to William only after production load testing was complete.
+Another organizational challenge can be seen in the load balancer trickery I described in the previous chapter--where we directed real traffic to William only after load testing was complete.
 It wouldn't have been appropriate for our team to make arbitrary real-time changes to a production load balancer.
 We had someone from operations standing by to help us with those changes (thanks Josh).
 But what if everyone did what we've done?
 Ops has better things to do than to hold our hand because we want to mess with the load balancer.
-These problems have solutions, both technical and organizational, but if we want to see them happen it's going to take time and buy-in from people outside of our team.
+These problems have solutions, both technical and organizational, but if we want to see them solved it's going to take time and buy-in from people outside of our team.

 There are also some project management ripples that we are still watching spread.
 When we notice that one of our servers in production needs attention, it quickly becomes an all-hands endeavor.